fastforwardlabs/analyzing_headlines_with_spacy/README.md

-# Analyzing news headlines with spaCy
+# Analyzing headlines with spaCy

 [SpaCy](https://spacy.io/) wraps industrial-strength natural language processing capabilites into a Python library with an elegant and powerful API.
 The notebook in this repo demonstrates its use for Named Entity Recognition (NER) on a real world news dataset.